-The limitations in sensitivity and specificity of conventional imaging, including CT and BS, in detection of PC metastases are well-recognized.^{37, 38} Incorporation of more sensitive PC-specific radiotracers, including 18F-fluciclovine, 11C-choline and 68Ga-PSMA, can improve early detection of recurrence, even at low PSA levels.^{24, 25, 39-41} Randomized trials are currently evaluating the role of PET scans in this patient population.42-45 Evidence now indicates a role for novel imaging in the management of local disease.19 The FALCON study, a prospective phase III trial of 85 patients post-BCR, demonstrated that 18F-fluciclovine PET/CT has substantial impact on clinical decisions, as 61.2% had a change in management strategy post-scan,19 while another prospective study of 188 patients post-BCR demonstrated that 68Ga-PSMA PET/CT detected tumor relapse in 165 patients (87.8%), with a high level of sensitivity (98.8%), specificity (100%), and accuracy (98.8%).24 Although conventional imaging via CT and BS remains standard practice in detecting metastatic disease, use of novel imaging modalities may be considered as they gain approval for use in Canada.
-In the nmCRPC setting, the phase III SPARTAN and the PROSPER trials established a benefit for apalutamide and enzalutamide, respectively, based on conventional imaging.^{17, 18} It remains unclear how management recommendations will change, as newer imaging modalities detect metastatic disease in patients previously thought to have nmCRPC.
+The limitations in sensitivity and specificity of conventional imaging, including CT and BS, in detection of PCa metastases are well-recognized.
+37,38 Incorporation of more sensitive PCaspecific radiotracers, including 18F-fluciclovine, 11C-choline, and 68Ga-PSMA, can improve early detection of recurrence, even at low PSA levels.
+24,25,39-41 Randomized trials are currently evaluating the role of PET scans in this patient population.
+42-45 Evidence now indicates a role for novel imaging in the management of local disease.19 The FALCON study, a prospective phase 3 trial of 85 patients post-BCR, demonstrated that 18F-fluciclovine PET/CT has substantial impact on clinical decisions, as 61.2% had a change in management strategy post-scan, 19 while another prospective study of 188 patients post-BCR demonstrated that 68Ga-PSMA PET/CT detected tumor relapse in 165 patients (87.8%), with a high level of sensitivity (98.8%), specificity (100%), and accuracy (98.8%).24 Although conventional imaging via CT and BS remains standard practice in detecting metastatic disease, use of novel imaging modalities may be considered as they gain approval for use in Canada.
+In the nmCRPC setting, the phase 3 SPARTAN and the PROSPER trials established a benefit for apalutamide and enzalutamide, respectively, based on conventional imaging.^{17,18} It remains unclear how management recommendations will change, as newer imaging modalities detect metastatic disease in patients previously thought to have nmCRPC.

-Patient-centred care, access to treatment and clinical trials
+Patient-centered care, access to treatment, and clinical trials

-Additional considerations in optimizing care for non-metastatic PC include ensuring equitable access to treatment, providing patient-centered and multidisciplinary care, and considering clinical trial participation at each treatment juncture.
-Management of PC is complex, and involves multiple clinical specialties, many treatment options, and may involve travel to multiple centres.
-This may be daunting for some patients, placing them at higher risk for experiencing disparities in care.46 Care plans should therefore include psychological and emotional support, facilitated access to treatment, and patient-centered decision making whenever possible.^{46, 47} Clinical trials play a critical role in improving PC care and may represent important treatment options for patients, especially when access to remove demographic, socioeconomic and attitudinal factors that may hinder enrolment^{48, 49} is an important part of optimal PC management.
+Additional considerations in optimizing care for non-metastatic PCa include ensuring equitable access to treatment, providing patient-centered and multidisciplinary care, and considering clinical trial participation at each treatment juncture.
+Management of PCa is complex and involves multiple clinical specialties, many treatment options, and may involve travel to multiple centers.
+This may be daunting for some patients, placing them at higher risk for experiencing disparities in care.
+46 Care plans should, therefore, include psychological and emotional support, facilitated access to treatment, and patient-centered decision-making whenever possible.
+46,47 Clinical trials play a critical role in improving PCa care and may represent important treatment options for patients, especially when access to emerging therapies is limited.
+Discussion of clinical trial options and dedicated efforts to remove demographic, socioeconomic, and attitudinal factors that may hinder enrolment^{48,49} is an important part of optimal PCa management.